jonnyschult/rsdrumBackend/README.md

 ## App Description

 This project is designed to enable R.S.
-Drum Studio to augment their in person learning.
+Drum Studio to augment their in-person learning.
 It allows for:

 - Currated video collections with titles and descriptions, searchable by tags
 - Online payments through Stripe and retrievable payment history
-- CRUD lesson packages for in person instruction
+- CRUD lesson packages for in person instruction options
 - Full user CRUD
 - Mailgun messages for propsective customers with hosted domain
 - Lesson Creation with the following features: